Tech bribes: What's the WORST one you've ever been offered?

 Bros gig, smellies, branded socks...
 Here are our tales.
 Tell us yours

 Some tickets to a Bros reunion gig in return for a favourable article? £1,500 to do a straight rewrite of a press release?
 Or some "free" man perfume from Kaspersky called Eau d'Eugene.
-Just what would you accept as a bribe gift to do someone's corporate bidding?
+Just what would you accept as a gift bribe to do someone's corporate bidding?

-OK – I'll 'fess up – Reg Towers has not been invited to glory in some shit boyband-related nostalgia courtesy of an unimaginative tech vendor, and more's the pity, but we have had offers to tempt us to the dark side.
+OK – I'll 'fess up – Reg Towers was not invited to glory in some crap boyband-related nostalgia courtesy of an unimaginative tech vendor, and more's the pity, but we have had offers to tempt us to the dark side.
+And by dark side, we mean, nice, friendly, non-sarcastic, non-critical articles.

+Suffice to say, none of the following dangled sweeteners resulted in any favorable coverage.

 Vendors that shall remain unnamed – they paid the small ransom – previously inquired what our rates were to shoehorn their marketing material into our hallowed pages.
-They couldn't afford our rates, which are published here.
+They couldn't afford our rates, which we revealed here nearly 20 years ago.
 Perhaps those rates need updating.

-On one occasion, a tech "personality" in the hosting community tried to convince one of our hacks not to write a story by offering free tickets to the Royal Variety Show to "you and your lovely wife".
+On one occasion, a tech "personality" in the web-hosting community tried to convince one of our hacks not to write a story by offering free tickets to the Royal Variety Show for "you and your lovely wife".
 We didn't attend.

 El Reg also previously took delivery of unsolicited cupcakes besmeared with a thick layer of solid water icing topped with corp-logo-festooned rice paper (it is but wafer-thin) from a certain storage firm.
 They then got their most junior PR flunky to ring us up afterwards, to ask in a trembling voice: "Did you get our cupcakes?
 And have you heard about our new ... (*Click*) Hello?
 Hello?"